actiniumn404/Annoyingly-Uncodeable-Language/README.md

 # Functions
 ## Declaring a function
 The syntax for declaring a function is similar to the syntax of declaring a variable.
 You first start by declaring a variable with the data type `function`, then declare parameters.
 To declare parameters, you declare another variable.
-If multiple parameters, seperate the parameters with a comma and a space.
+If multiple parameters, separate the parameters with a comma and a space.
 After a newline, you will write the code the function will execute.
 When you are done with that, type `endfunc`.

 ## Syntax for declaring a function:
 ```